 11.2.2 While maintained at ambient temperature each tube is first pressurized and subjected to a stringent, no flow leak test.

-NOTE
+NOTES

-Without such a test, a leak could go undetected, undermining confidence in data quality.
+1 Without such a test, a leak could go undetected, undermining confidence in data quality.

-Any tubes which fail the leak test should not be analyzed, but retained intact for user inspection and intervention to prevent sample loss.
+2 Any tubes which fail the leak test should not be analyzed, but retained intact for user inspection and intervention to prevent sample loss.